xminegishi/rails_project/README.md

-# Ruby on Rails tutorial sample app.
+# My first rails app.

 This is my personal training program by RoR tutorial.